tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * **Page fault** occurs when the required page is not resident in the physical memory and needs to be fetched from the disk.
 * <img src="./img/97.png" alt="alt text" width="500" height="300">
+* The paging allows demand paging where the pages of a process are kept in the memory when they are needed.
+* When a process branches to an instruction or references a data on a page that isn't in main memory, a page fault is triggered and this tells the OS to bring in the desired page.
+* The OS has to decide which page to throw away when bringing in a new one.
+This is known as the page replacement and if not done right, the processor spends a lot of time paging data in/out which leaves less for actual operations.
+    * This phenomenon is known as **thrashing**.
+        * Thrashing occurs when a computer's virtual memory resources are overused, leading to a constant state of paging and page faults, inhibiting most application-level processing.
+    * There are different page replacement/management algorithms.
+One commonly used algorithm is the Least Recently Used.
+* As page tables can be big, it's common to keep the page tables in the virtual memory too and then it also becomes subject to paging.
+* An alternative approach to the use of one- or two-level page tables is the use of an inverted page table.
+* However, if the page table is also swapped out, each memory access might end up requiring 2 accesses, one for the page table and one for the actual memory content.
+To overcome this, most virtual memory schemes make use of a special cache for page table entries, usually called a **translation lookaside buffer** (TLB).

 ## Task Privacy and Isolation